Public Lecture | Cosmological Inflation, the Multiverse, and more: Views of a Skeptic

-The event is free and open to the public, though we do ask that you register at this link if possible so that we can anticipate the number of participants.
-There will be time after the lecture for Q&A with the speaker.
-The event will be held in the main physics lecture hall on the first floor of the Physics Building.
+The event is free and open to the public.
+There will be time after the lecture (of about 1 hour) for Q&A with the speaker.
+The event will be held in room 401 on the fourth floor of the Physics Building.
 A campus map is here, and a google map in which you can input your address for directions is here.
 Visitor Parking is available in the Commons Garage.

 Open Telescope Nights | Explore the Night Sky at the UMBC Observatory

-First Thursday of the Month at 7:30 PM in the fourth-floor Physics Seminar Room (Room 401)
+First Thursday of the Month at 7:30 PM in the fourth-floor Physics Lecture Hall (Room 401)

 Upcoming Spring 2019 Dates: February 7th, March 7th, April 4th, May 2nd